bluescarni/obake/doc/install.rst

 Visual Studio:

-* Due to compiler bugs, when using Visual Studio 2017 some of Piranha's customisation points are implemented as plain functions rather than functors (the specifics are available in the API documentation).
 * When using Visual Studio, the Piranha library is compiled with the ``NOMINMAX`` definition and, if supported, with the ``/permissive-`` compiler flag.